 I fell in love with this image the first time I saw it, printed one-inch square in a magazine.
 It was 1985 and I was sitting in a doctor's waiting room, reading.
 I asked to use the phone.
 Calling the magazine editor I sought out the photographer, adventurer Jean-Pierre Hallet, who captured this shot in the 1960’s.
-Jean-Pierre cared deeply for the Efe Pygmy people and their peaceful ways, and dedicated decades to them, doing everything he could to help preserve their way of life.
+Jean-Pierre cared deeply for the Efe Pygmy people of the Ituri rainforest and their peaceful ways, and dedicated decades to them, doing everything he could to help preserve their way of life.

 I was lucky.
 They gave me JP's phone number and I discovered he lived not far away.
 We met the following week.
 Bowled over by the man and his obsessive high regard and affection for these people, I also loved his photography!
 Of all his wonderful images, this photo was my favorite.
 It’s a gentle reminder to stay in touch with the basics.

 The Circle Game is an antidote to busy days when core relationships and values are eclipsed by the distractions of modern life.
 Jean-Pierre called it “Osani”, which means “love” in the Efe language.
 This photo has hung on my walls for over 35 years, and I never tire of looking at it.
 I’m sure you will feel the same.
 Prints have been gifted to celebrate births, memorials, birthdays, graduations and weddings.
 Cards make it easy to share with friends and extended family.